-Collaboration and license agreement with Mirati Therapeutics, Inc. ("Mirati")
+Collaboration and License Agreement with Mirati Therapeutics, Inc. ("Mirati") (Adagrasib)

-In May 2021, the Company entered into a collaboration and license agreement with Mirati.
-The Company obtained the right to research, develop, manufacture and exclusively commercialize adagrasib in Greater China.
-The Company will support accelerated enrollment in key global, registration-enabling clinical trials of adagrasib in patients with cancer who have a KRASG12C mutation.
-Mirati has an option to co-commercialize in Greater China and retains full and exclusive rights to adagrasib in all countries outside of Greater China.
+In May 2021, the Company entered into a collaboration and license agreement with Mirati pursuant to which the Company obtained the right to research, develop, manufacture, and exclusively commercialize adagrasib in all indications in Greater China, with Mirati retaining exclusive rights for the development, manufacturing, and commercialization of adagrasib outside of Greater China and certain co-commercialization, manufacture, and development rights in Greater China.